UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 </center>

+_Figure 1.
+KITTI is the only non-synthetic dataset.
+Its size compared to other synthetic datasets highlights the scarcity of real-world data [2]._

 ### Scarcity of Real-world Data

 One of the core limitations in optical flow research is the difficulty of collecting real-world optical flow ground truth data.
 Due to this, the domain lacks any large, supervised real-world datasets.
 Optical flow models often have to rely on synthetic data, which are simulated by computers.
 However, this data is too "clean', in which it doesn't have the natural artifacts that real-world data has such as motion blur, noise, etc. Because of this, models trained on synthetic data alone may not be well-equipped to handle the noisy data in real life.
 Later on, we will discuss an alternative to supervised learning as a way to combat this data scarcity problem.